 4.6/5 stars based on 156 Amazon reviews

-If you like a robust coffee without the bitterness, this medium-dark roast will work for you.
-The beans are air-roasted which Imagine says gives the bean its unique flavor and creates a better tasting cup of coffee.
+If you like a robust coffee without the bitterness flavor notes, this medium-dark roast will work for you.
+The beans are air-roasted which Imagine says gives the bean its unique flavor and creates a better-tasting cup of coffee great for the morning.
 Only 1% of all coffee in the world gets the distinction of being air roasted; most coffee beans are drum roasted using heat and motion to roast.
 Using a hot drum to roast means each new batch of fresh beans will absorb the bitter smoky flavor and burned chaffs of the beans that just left the drum.
-With Imagine beans you avoid this bitter aftertaste and instead experience is the true flavor of the bean.
+With Imagine beans you avoid this bitter after taste and instead experience is the true flavor of the bean.

-About $39.95 for 16 oz. bag as of this writing (Check out the latest discounts and prices here)
+About $39.95 for 16 oz. bag as of this writing (Check out the latest prices here)

 4.4/5 stars based on 346 Amazon reviews

 Blue Horse 100% Kona Coffee is another hand-picked, sun-dried Kona coffee.
 This bean features a chocolate aroma with subtle hints of almonds and vanilla.
 It’s a medium roast whole bean coffee from an authentic, single coffee estate in Kona.
 This farm prides itself on being herbicide and pesticide-free and says its coffee beans feature “complex fragrant notes with a lingering sweetness.”

 #5 Royal Kona Whole Bean Coffee, Estate Extra Fancy